 Q. When can our pets walk on the floor?

-It’s best to wait two days before pets walk on the floors.
+It’s best to wait two days before cats walk on the floors.
 Dogs should stay off the hardwood floors for 2 weeks…don’t shoot the messenger.

 Q. When can we put our area rugs back down on the floor?

 We recommend that you wait 4 weeks after the job is complete before putting area rugs back in place.
 This allows adequate time for the floors to cure.

 The lifestyle of the home determines how long the finish will last.
 With regular maintenance cleaning, a floor finish can last many years., often 7-10 yrs.
 When the finish becomes dull there are several professional service maintenance methods, such as a screen and recoat (see below) which can available to restore the luster without sanding.
 Also, click here for tips on How to prevent scratches on your hardwood floors.